ariesti/ariesti.github.io/_posts/2019-05-05-search-page-for-your-blog.md

         That’s why I didn’t feel like I needed a search box to begin with.
         We can function just fine without it.
         But that type of external search factors in other sites as well.
-        So it might show other sites on top of the internal blog posts that we actually are looking for.
+        So it might show other people's blogs, even though we have specifically told Google to only search inside Fingertip-Top.
     </p>
     <h2 class="mb-4 mb-md-8" data-aos="fade-down" data-aos-delay="0">
         Search, and you will find